osm-search/Nominatim/docs/develop/Testing.md

     UNIT_TEST_DSN='pgsql:dbname=nominatim_unit_tests' phpunit ../

-It will read phpunit.xml which points to the library, test path, bootstrap strip and set other parameters.
+It will read phpunit.xml which points to the library, test path, bootstrap strip and sets other parameters.

 It will use (and destroy) a local database 'nominatim_unit_tests'.
 You can set a different connection string with e.g. UNIT_TEST_DSN='pgsql:dbname=foo_unit_tests'.

+## Python Unit Tests (`test/python`)

+Unit tests for Python code can be found in the `python/` directory.
+The goal is to have complete coverage of the Python library in `nominatim`.

+To execute the tests run

+    pytest test/python

 ## BDD Functional Tests (`test/bdd`)